The Daily Dose: Daily Oppas (Part 2)

 Kim Soo-hyun can probably win a contest for actor most likely to wring tears from a rock.
 And we’re not just talking about his beautifully toned rock-hard abs.
 Over the years, he’s honed his talent to such a level that he can quite believably and effortlessly inhabit one complex character after another.

-Yet beyond the pretty, his depth and finesse as an actor are also well known, ever since he starred in the teen musical drama "Dream High" (2011).
+Yet beyond the pretty, his depth and finesse as an actor are also well-known, ever since he starred in the teen musical drama "Dream High" (2011).
 He then steadily rose to superstardom after his hit dramas "Moon Embracing the Sun" (2012) and "My Love From the Star" (2013), winning awards and even featuring in both soundtracks.
-He has also done well for himself in the movies, featuring on both box office hits and in art films.
-It was only a matter of time before all that hard work would reportedly make him Korea’s highest paid actor in 2021.
-And if the accolades weren’t enough, this beautiful man with the soulful eyes also proved that he has the heart to match—he also donated 100 million won to support low income families during the COVID-19 pandemic.
+He has also done well for himself in the movies, featuring on both box-office hits and in art films.
+It was only a matter of time before all that hard work would reportedly make him Korea’s highest-paid actor in 2021.
+And if the accolades weren’t enough, this beautiful man with soulful eyes also proved that he has the heart to match—he also donated 100 million won to support low-income families during the COVID-19 pandemic.

 February 17: Lee Je-hoon (이제훈), The Hero

-His talent couldn’t be hidden for long and with only a few movies under his belt, he was nominated for not just one but nine Best New Actor awards, from prestigious award giving bodies (Critics Choice Awards, Grand Bell Award, Blue Dragon Film Awards, and the Baeksang Arts Awards among others) for three separate films, and won seven of them.
+His talent couldn’t be hidden for long.
+With only a few movies under his belt, he was nominated for not just one but nine Best New Actor awards from prestigious award-giving bodies (Critics Choice Awards, Grand Bell Award, Blue Dragon Film Awards, and the Baeksang Arts Awards among others) for three separate films, and won seven of them.

-Even in k-dramas, Lee Je-hoon opts to play less than perfect characters struggling with their own humanity, but want to make a difference.
+Even in K-dramas, Lee Je-hoon opts to play less-than-perfect characters struggling with their own humanity but wanting to make a difference.
 In “Signal” (2016), he takes on dirty cops in the police force.
 In “Where Stars Land” (2018), he changes the lives of the people he meets in the airport where he works.
 In “Taxi Driver” (2021), he makes a living out of exacting vengeance on perpetrators of heinous crimes.
 And in “Move to Heaven” (2021), he becomes a reluctant trauma cleaner who cleans up after the dead.

 He takes his role as an artist very seriously.
-He once said in an interview: "We are constantly thinking about how we should live and what opinions we should voice to create a positive change.
+In an interview, he said, "We are constantly thinking about how we should live and what opinions we should voice to create a positive change.
 As an actor, I believe the decisions I make about what projects to choose are also impacted [by such social phenomenon].”

 February 18: Cha Eun-woo (차은우), A True Beauty